What is the Push strategy in the Supply Chain?

 Limited responsiveness:

-Push strategies are less prone to respond quickly to sudden changes in customer demand, market trends, or unexpected obstacles.
-This limitation in chain management can lead to missed opportunities and inefficiencies in the logistics supply chain.
+Push strategies are less prone to respond quickly to sudden changes in customer needs, market trends, or unexpected obstacles.
+This limitation in supply chain management can lead to missed opportunities and inefficiencies in the logistics supply chain, especially when comparing push vs pull marketing effectiveness.

 Higher Costs: